 Throughout her career, Alyse has participated in numerous diversity, equity & inclusion efforts in various capacities, including serving as Eastern Regional Director of the National Black Prosecutor’s Association, Co-Chair of the Diversity Committee of the DC Women’s Bar Association, and on the Diversity Committee in the U.S. Attorney’s Office for the District of Columbia.
 She also speaks frequently on the topic of diversity in the legal field.

-B&D works with corporations, executives, board members, in-house counsel, and on internal investigations and compliance, federal and state government investigations, enforcement actions, and prosecutions alleging environmental regulatory crimes.
+B&D works with corporations, executives, board members, and in-house counsel.
+We counsel on internal investigations and compliance, federal and state government investigations, enforcement actions, and prosecutions alleging environmental regulatory crimes.
 The firm has also been involved in several high-profile court-appointed monitorships – including the Volkswagen “Dieselgate” matter and the Duke Energy coal ash remediation.